Flixbox/lp-compat/README.md

 - Afterward, if you are satisfied with what you've changed, press **Push Origin**
 - Nagivate to your browser and click the forked repo in your account, and press **Contribute**, then press **Open pull request**.
 - Add a title and/or description to your pull request, then press **Create pull request**.

-## Method 3
-- Choose the repo you want to make a PR for
-- Click on the page you want to edit
-- Select the edit button (the pencil icon button) and make your changes
-- Select **Fork this repository** and begin making your changes<
-- Select **Commit changes...** once you are finished
-- Select **Propose changes** (The commit message and extended description are optional)
-- Select **Create pull request** on the next page
-- Select **Create pull request** again on the next page to create a PR

-The project maintainers will review your PR and provide feedback or merge it if it meets the project's standards.